 In limited circumstances and in accordance with law, a student's personal telecommunications device may be searched by authorized personnel.
-[See Searches and policy FNF for more information.]
+[See Searches on page 85 and policy FNF for more information.]

 Any disciplinary action will be in accordance with the Student Code of Conduct.
 The district is not responsible for damaged, lost, or stolen telecommunications devices.